ckt1031/DraconianBot/README.md

 ## Self-Hosting & Development
 Requirement:
-- Node.js 12
+- Node.js v12.x or upper
-- Python(For Advanced Music feature)
+- Python (For Advanced Music feature)

 Reminders:
 - If you are not using Discord Bot lists and top.gg, delete files from `handlers/dbl-loader.js` / `events/dbl/all-files` and removes all codes from index.js with `//`